-Active in campus life, Barber was also a member of Crusaders for Kids.
-He recruited for the organization at university social events, and provided companionship to hospitalized children.
+Barber was active on campus, with involvement as a member of Crusaders for Kids.
+He recruited for the organization at university social events and provided companionship to hospitalized children.

-Barber went on to teach Theology and serve as a track & field assistant coach at John Paul II High School (Plano, Texas).
+Prior to coaching at Dallas, Barber taught Theology and served as a track & field assistant coach at John Paul II High School in Plano, Texas.

 Barber holds a USA Track & Field Level I (Coach) designation, and is AED, CPR and First Aid certified.